Why have you decided to split Apple's stock?

 If you currently hold stock certificates in your name or hold shares directly with Apple’s transfer agent, Computershare Investor Services, statements will be mailed to the address on Computershare’s records.
 To verify your address you can call Computershare directly at 877-360-5390.
 If your stock is currently held in a brokerage account, information will be provided by your broker.

 How do I contact the Stock Transfer Agent?

 You can reach Apple’s transfer agent, Computershare Investor Services, as follows:

 250 Royall Street

 Canton, MA 02021

 My shares are held by a brokerage firm.
-How do my shares get adjusted for a stock split?
+How will my shares get adjusted for the stock split?

-How does a stock split affect the number of shares outstanding and the future calculation of earnings per share?
+How will the stock split affect the number of shares outstanding and the future calculation of earnings per share?